Aymogul/CI-CD-with-github-action/README.md

 ## Jobs
 A job is a unit of work that you can define to run sequentially or in parallel on a runner.
 Jobs in a workflow can be used to organize and configure the steps that are executed when a workflow is triggered.
+This highlights the major part of the workflow.

 ## Steps
 Steps refer to individual tasks that makes up a job.
 They define what actions GitHub should perform when a workflow is triggered.
 Steps are executed sequentially by default, meaning each step runs one after another unless specified otherwise.